NITYANANDA/tsf/examples/jaxws-cxf-sts-advanced/README.txt

 How to Deploy:

 1.)
-The STS and WSP run on either Tomcat 7.x (default) or Tomcat 6.x.
-If not already done, configure Maven to be able to install and uninstall the WSP and the STS by following this section: http://www.jroller.com/gmazza/entry/web_service_tutorial#maventomcat.
+The STS and WSP can be deployed on either Tomcat (7.x or 6.x) or Karaf.

+1.1) Tomcat: If not already done, configure Maven to be able to install and uninstall the WSP and the STS by following this section: http://www.jroller.com/gmazza/entry/web_service_tutorial#maventomcat.
 Also start up Tomcat.